iobroker-community-adapters/ioBroker.webui/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+- new script commands
+- bugfix with bindings and empty events
+- select exported function in javascript

 ### 0.9.0 (2023-09-06)
 - signal selector in properties
 - screen selector in properties